This easy to make necklace holder is perfect for displaying all your favorite necklaces and bracelets.

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my full disclosure policy.

-But for my necklace holder, I decided to elevate it a bit more.
-And instead of using wood dowels, I used brass rods.
+But for my necklace holder, I decided to elevate it a bit.
+Instead of using wood dowels, I used brass rods.

 Using up Wood Scraps